Effective Date: January 1, 2021

 How We Collect Information

-Through your device: Certain information is collected automatically through your device, such as your operating system name and version, device manufacturer and model, device identifier, language, the name and version of the software application you are using.
+Through your device: Certain information is collected automatically through your device, such as your operating system name and version, device manufacturer and model, device identifier, language and the name and version of the software application you are using.
 We use this information for purposes such as ensuring that the Applications function properly and understanding usage of the Applications.

 Through server log files: As is true of most websites, we gather certain information automatically and store it in log files.
 This information includes Internet protocol (IP) addresses, browser type, Internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and clickstream data.
 We may combine this automatically collected log information with other information we collect about you.
 We do this to improve services we offer you, and to improve marketing, analytics, or site functionality.